Searching...

 If not, the effects of resistance, inductance, and capacitance in wiring will have a greater impact.
 There could be problems such as a potential difference between the power supply and the devices, or the cable generates heat resulting in fire.
 It also causes poor ON/OFF response, which can lead to malfunctions and erroneous measurements.

-Besides, if the terminals of the power supply or resistor are not properly connected in wiring, the connection will become a resistance and the power supply will not provide good performance.
+Besides, if the terminals of the power supply or resistor are not connected correctly in wiring, the connection will become resistant and the power supply will not provide good performance.
 It is necessary to check for rust and looseness at the connectors.

 Wiring is affected by noise.